Inventors-Way/Inventors.Xml/README.md

 ## Documentation Files

 The xsdg tool can include documentation from Text, Markdown, or HTML files.
 Each the ```xs:documention``` that will be included for classes and properties comes from one file for each entity.
 The documentation file for a class has the same name as the class and must be located in a folder structure matching the namespaces of the class.
-Documentation files for each property within the class have the name of [ClassName].[PropertyNAme] and must be located next to the class documentation file.
+Documentation files for each property within the class have the name of [ClassName].[PropertyName] and must be located next to the class documentation file.

 ### Benefits of documentation files